-This is a short film from Expoza on the Banteay Srei temple in the Angkor zone in Cambodia.
+This is a short film about the Banteay Srei temple in the Angkor zone in Cambodia.
 Built in the 10th century by courtiers to King Rajendravarman II it is one of the most lovely of the Khmer sites and has intricate stone work illustrating scenes from various Hindu epics.

 The film is informative and gives a short introduction to the site, which hopefully will encourage people to visit, as this is one of the more memorable places in Angkor, but is situated outside the main area around Angkor Thom.